lukas/ml-class/README.md

+# Overview

+These are materials I use for a class on machine learning with scikit-learn, keras and tensorflow.
+Each file is a self contained unit that demonstrates a specific thing.
+Downloading or cloning this repository before class is a great way to follow along.

 # Setup

 ## Prerequisites

+Getting your machine setup is essential to following along with a class.
+I try really hard to make this class as easy to setup as possible, but setting up a machine for development can be challenging if you haven't done it before.
+When in doubt, copy the error messages into Google!
+All of the programs you need to install for this are extremely standard and for any issue you run into, hundreds of other people have encountered the same issue.

-I try to make this class as easy to setup as possible.
-You need to have python installed.
+First of all, you need to have python installed.
 You can download python at https://www.python.org/downloads/.

 The material should work with python 2 or 3.
 If you don't know the difference I would install python 3.